NijTeck/Covid_GeoTracker/README.md

 ## Usage

-user wants to find safe route between a and b and use the Covid_GeoTraker web App to find safest travel route.
+User want to know the infection rate and number statistic  based on a particular country.

-When I look at my Covid_GeoTracker web App, I'm able to imput my location data,
+When I look at my Covid_GeoTracker web App, I'm able to Select a country,

     then I see, a responsive webpage,
-    Then I get an option to imput my desire date, zipcode/city name or state.
+    Then I get an option to imput my desire Country

-When I imput my zipcode/city name, state
+** When I imput my country

-    Then I get a full simplified briefing.
+    Then I get a full simplified briefing containg

-    The briefing should include the hotspot location, weather, temperature of that city, population, and weather forecast.
+            Country: Afghanistan
+            Date: 2020-06-02T20:37:54Z
+            Population: 26023100
+            Recovered: 1428
+            Confirmed: 15750
+            Death: 265

 ## Credits